calmseas/aio-cosmos/README.md

 ### Concurrent Writes / Multiple Documents

 The client provides the ability to issue concurrent document writes using asyncio/aiohttp.
-Each document is represented by a tuple of (document, partition key) as below.
+Each document is represented by a tuple of (document, partition key value) as below.

 ```python
 docs = [